Recovering from a hysterectomy

 Your recovery time

-The length of time it will take before you are well enough to leave hospital will depend on your age and your general level of health.
+The length of time it will take before you're well enough to leave hospital depends on your age and your general level of health.

-If you have had a vaginal or laparoscopic hysterectomy, you may be able to leave between one and four days later.
-If you have had an abdominal hysterectomy, it will usually be up to five days before you are discharged.
+If you've had a vaginal or laparoscopic hysterectomy, you may be able to leave between one and four days later.
+If you've had an abdominal hysterectomy, it will usually be up to five days before you're discharged.

-You may be asked to see your GP in four to six weeks, but follow-up appointments with the hospital are not usually needed unless there are complications.
+You may be asked to see your GP in four to six weeks, but follow-up appointments with the hospital aren't usually needed unless there are complications.

 It takes about six to eight weeks to fully recover after having an abdominal hysterectomy.
 Recovery times are often shorter after a vaginal or laparoscopy hysterectomy.